Luigi Mangione: Personal life

-After graduation, Mangione moved to Hawaii and resided at Surfbreak, a co-living space in Honolulu, from January to June 2022.
-An avid reader, he co-founded a book club at Surfbreak in 2023; the book club ended when Mangione left Hawaii later that year.
+By virtue of his ancestry, Mangione has held dual American and Italian citizenship since 2008.
+After graduation, he moved to Hawaii and resided at Surfbreak, a co-living space in Honolulu, from January to June 2022.
+An avid reader of books, he co-founded a book club at Surfbreak in 2023; the book club ended when he left Hawaii later that year.
 In February 2024, Mangione told a friend that he was "going backpacking for awhile", and did a solo trip through East and Southeast Asia, visiting Japan, Thailand, and other countries.

 In June 2024, Mangione stopped posting on social media.
-His family members reached out to his past friends for help in tracking him down, but were unsuccessful.
-On November 18, 2024, his mother reported him missing to the San Francisco Police Department; she stated that the family had not heard from him since July.
-She contacted the SFPD because she believed that he was living in San Francisco and still worked for TrueCar, which had an office there.
+His family members reached out to his past friends for help in tracking him down, but they were unsuccessful.
+On November 18, 2024, his mother reported him missing to the San Francisco Police Department (SFPD); she stated that the family had not heard from him since July.
+She contacted the SFPD because she believed he was living in San Francisco and still worked for TrueCar, which had an office there.

 Health

 Mangione had discussed getting Lyme disease at age 13, and wrote that he had been experiencing brain fog since high school.
 He had also sought advice online regarding irritable bowel syndrome and visual snow.
-While studying at the University of Pennsylvania, Mangione wrote in a post online that he had considered dropping out due to worsening health issues, but decided against it, writing, "Staying in college has at least let me maintain some semblance of normality".
+While studying at the University of Pennsylvania, Mangione wrote in a post online that he had considered dropping out due to worsening health issues but had decided against it, writing, "Staying in college has at least let me maintain some semblance of normality".

 Mangione has written that he suffers from spondylolisthesis.
-While he was living in Hawaii, his back pain worsened due to a surfing mishap, and he had expressed concerns to others about the pain.
-He reportedly underwent a spinal fusion surgery in July 2023 and wrote on social media that the surgery went well.
+While living in Hawaii, his back pain worsened due to a surfing mishap, and he had expressed concerns to others about the pain.
+He underwent spinal fusion surgery in July 2023 and wrote on social media that the surgery went well.
 Police have stated that UnitedHealthcare did not insure Mangione.